jemstelos/obsidian-media-notes/README.md

 ## Installation

 This is a community plugin for Obsidian.
-Read about and using Obsidian Plugins [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins).

 Search "Media Notes" in the Community Plugins library to find this plugin and add it.
+Read more about using Obsidian Plugins [here](https://help.obsidian.md/Extending+Obsidian/Community+plugins).

 ## Documentation